Coral-Protocol/software-testing-agents/README.md

 # Software Testing Agents with LangChain

-This example demonstrates a minimal multi-agent software testing system built using LangChain and the Coral Protocol.
-Agents collaborate to fetch, analyze, and test pull requests (PRs) against existing unit tests.
+This example demonstrates a multi-agent software testing system built using LangChain and the Coral Protocol.
+Agents collaborate to fetch, analyze, and test pull requests (PRs) against existing unit tests in any compatible GitHub repository.

-The current use case demonstrates a simple example of testing a pull request (PR) made to this repository: [https://github.com/renxinxing123/software-testing-code](https://github.com/renxinxing123/software-testing-code).
-It is designed as a minimal working demo and can be extended to support more complex codebases.
+Compared to the earlier version, this implementation is more general: it supports running tests on PRs from various repositories beyond this one.
+For example, you can use it to test PRs from your own forked repositories such as [https://github.com/renxinxing123/camel-software-testing](https://github.com/renxinxing123/camel-software-testing).
+The system is designed as a minimal but extensible prototype, and it can be adapted to handle more complex codebases.

 ---